Tribunals, Courts and Enforcement Act 2007: New tribunal structure

-Section 1 of the Act recognises legally qualified members of tribunals as members of the judiciary of the United Kingdom who are guaranteed continued judicial independence (s.
+Section 1 of the act recognises legally qualified members of tribunals as members of the judiciary of the United Kingdom who are guaranteed continued judicial independence (s.
 1).

-Section 3 of the Act creates two new tribunals to which existing jurisdictions will be transferred, a First-tier Tribunal and an Upper Tribunal.
+Section 3 of the act creates two new tribunals to which existing jurisdictions will be transferred, a First-tier Tribunal and an Upper Tribunal.
 The tribunals are divided into several chambers, each to bring together a single subject matter, for example employment.
 Some tribunals will still lie outside the new system.
 All legally-qualified members will take the title of judge.
 There will be a right of appeal on a question of law from the First-tier to the Upper Tribunal and some limited jurisdiction for judicial review.
 The Upper Tribunal will be a senior court of record.
 There is a right of appeal to the Court of Appeal of England and Wales, Court of Appeal in Northern Ireland or Court of Session (Scotland) (s.
 13).
-The first chambers within the First-tier Tribunal are planned to start sitting on 3 November 2008.
+The first chambers within the First-tier Tribunal were planned to start sitting on 3 November 2008.

-The Act replaces the Council on Tribunals with an Administrative Justice and Tribunals Council and creates the office of Senior President of Tribunals, to be appointed by the Queen on the recommendation of the Lord Chancellor. (s.2/ Sch.1).
+The act replaces the Council on Tribunals with an Administrative Justice and Tribunals Council and creates the office of Senior President of Tribunals, to be appointed by the Queen on the recommendation of the Lord Chancellor. (s.2/ Sch.1).